Meet the faculty & staff at awakening seed school

-Free Time: In her free time Mindy likes to spend time with her husband Alex and baby son, Easton.
+Free Time: In her free time Mindy likes to spend time with her husband Alex and son Easton.

 Lesley Chamberlain | 3rd/4th Grade Lead Teacher

-About Lesley: This is Lesley’s sixth year on staff at the Seed and her fifth year teaching the 3rd/4th grade class.
+About Lesley: This is Lesley’s seventh year on staff at the Seed and her sixth year teaching the 3rd/4th grade class.
 She previously taught fourth grade for eight years in the Alhambra Elementary School District in Phoenix.

 Education: Lesley received her M.A. in Educational Technology from Northern Arizona University and a B.A. in Elementary Education from Arizona State University.
 She also holds an Arizona teaching certificate with an ESL endorsement.